walnuthq/madara-docs/docs/components/nodes.md

 ### Gateway

 A gateway is a collection of endpoints at the node.

 These endpoints offer access to raw Appchain data.
 Other full nodes can call these endpoints to synchronize their network state - these endpoints are not meant for end users or developers.

-Gateways will get deprecated once direct, peer to peer communication becomes available in the SN Stack.
+Gateways will get deprecated once direct, peer-to-peer communication becomes available in the SN Stack.

-Sometimes the term *feeder gateway* (or *fgw*), is used.
-This is the same as *gateway*.
+Sometimes the term *feeder gateway*, is used.
+This is the same as a *gateway*.

 ### Public-facing API